15 Services You Didn’t Know You Could Get at Walmart

 Smart home installation

 From setting up a programmable thermostat to installing a video-linked doorbell, Walmart wants to lend a helping hand.
 The retailer has teamed up with tech support service HelloTech to provide their customers with competitively priced smart home installations.
-For fees ranging from $85 to $105, experts will come to your home, install your device, connect it to a Wi-Fi network, and even teach you how to use it.
+Fees range depending on what you want installed.
+Experts will come to your home, install your device, connect it to a Wi-Fi network, and even teach you how to use it.
 Learn more bizarre secrets from the world’s biggest businesses.

 The U.S. Centers for Disease Control and Prevention recommends that everyone over the age of six months receive a flu vaccine.
 But, here is the good news: At Walmart pharmacies, as well as competitors like CVS and Walgreens, you will pay no out-of-pocket costs for a flu shot through most insurance plans.
 All the more reason to give your immune system a boost this winter.
 Check out more health perks you didn’t know you could get for free.

 If you are a frequent Walmart.com shopper, a Walmart-branded credit card could save you a bundle.
-All cardholders receive three percent cash back on purchases from Walmart.com, two percent cash back on purchases from Murphy USA and Walmart gas stations, and one percent cash back on all other purchases.
-You can apply for a Walmart credit card or MasterCard for free online.
+All cardholders receive five percent cash back on purchases from Walmart.com, two percent cash back in Walmart stores & fuel stations, as well as at restaurants and on travel, and one percent cash back on all other purchases anywhere MasterCard is accepted.
+You can apply for a Walmart credit card for free online.